awsdocs/aws-glue-developer-guide/doc_source/create-an-iam-role-sagemaker-notebook.md

    }
    ```

 1. For **Role name**, enter a name for your role\.
-To allow the role to be passed from console users to Amazon SageMaker, use a name that is prefixed with the string **AWSGlueServiceSageMakerNotebookRole**\.
+To allow the role to be passed from console users to SageMaker, use a name that is prefixed with the string **AWSGlueServiceSageMakerNotebookRole**\.
 AWS Glue provided policies expect IAM roles to begin with **AWSGlueServiceSageMakerNotebookRole**\.
 Otherwise you must add a policy to your users to allow the `iam:PassRole` permission for IAM roles to match your naming convention\.

    For example, enter **AWSGlueServiceSageMakerNotebookRole\-Default**, and then choose **Create role**\.

-1. After you create the role, attach the policy that allows additional permissions required to create Amazon SageMaker notebooks from AWS Glue\.
+1. After you create the role, attach the policy that allows additional permissions required to create SageMaker notebooks from AWS Glue\.

    Open the role that you just created, **AWSGlueServiceSageMakerNotebookRole\-Default**, and choose **Attach policies**\.
 Attach the policy that you created named **AWSGlueSageMakerNotebook** to the role\.